 • It includes a fine specification of both urban and rural land uses (>100 land uses, among them residential areas, e.g. townhouses and apartment blocks, thoroughfares (roads), commercial areas, industrial areas, parks, meadows, forest and agricultural lands) and a large set of nutrients and pollutants (around 80 pollutants, among them substances included in the WFD, such as heavy metals, suspended solids and various organic compounds).
 The number of land uses and pollutants is increasing with new updates.

 The main methodology has been reviewed internationally through scientific papers and a doctoral thesis.
-The methods are described in more details in documents and publications presented under Downloads.
+The methods are described in more details under publications.

 For selecting project specific volumetric runoff coefficients and pollutant concentrations, the users have two options: (1) select typical (default) values from the model application, or (2) use their own site-specific data.